qualiaMachine/ML_with_Amazon_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

 ### Quick evaluation on test set
 This next section isn't SageMaker specific, so we'll cover it quickly.
-Here's how you would apply the outputted model to your test set.
+Here's how you would apply the outputted model to your test set using your local notebook instance.

 ```python
 import xgboost as xgb